Erasmus+

 Application

-Work placements are set up by students THEMSELVES.
-Students may apply for placement in any organisation which complies with the regulations for adequate selection (see the section Acceptance Criteria) or an organisation in which our students’ work placements have previously taken place.
+Traineeships are set up by students THEMSELVES.
+Students may apply for a traineeship in any organization which complies with the regulations for adequate selection (see the section Participation Conditions) or an organization in which our students' traineeship has previously taken place.

-The work placement must be always arranged as full-time employment; other arrangements cannot be accepted.
+IMPORTANT!
+The traineeship must always be arranged as full-time employment (35 hours a week at minimum); other arrangements cannot be accepted.

-1) A Learning Agreement for Traineeships signed and approved by the three parties: a detailed work plan signed by the student, approved and signed by the department (guarantor of the work placement) at MU and the responsible representative of the host institution abroad.
+1) A Learning Agreement for Traineeships signed and approved by the three parties: a detailed work plan signed by the student, approved and signed by the placement guarantor at MU and the responsible representative of the host institution abroad.

 - the field of study, level and the year in which the applicant is registered